Package 'mirai'

 This simple and transparent behaviour is designed to make full use of mirai scheduling to minimise overall execution time.

 Facilitates recovery from partial failure by returning all ‘miraiError’ / ‘errorValue’ as the case may be, thus allowing only the failures to be re-run.
-If using dispatcher, ‘retry’ should be specified as FALSE to ensure crashes are returned as errors.

 Value